smhanov/syzgydb/README.md

 ![image](https://github.com/user-attachments/assets/f8cc7b60-1fd0-4319-a607-b8d3269a288d)

-SyzgyDB is an embeddable vector database written in Go, designed to efficiently handle large datasets by keeping data on disk rather than in memory.
-This makes SyzgyDB ideal for systems with limited memory resources.
-It supports various distance metrics and quantization levels, allowing for flexible and efficient vector similarity searches.
+SyzgyDB is a high-performance, embeddable vector database designed for applications requiring efficient handling of large datasets.
+Written in Go, it leverages disk-based storage to minimize memory usage, making it ideal for systems with limited resources.
+SyzgyDB supports a range of distance metrics, including Euclidean and Cosine, and offers multiple quantization levels to optimize storage and search performance.
+It is well-suited for use cases such as image and video retrieval, recommendation systems, natural language processing, anomaly detection, and bioinformatics.
+With its RESTful API, SyzgyDB provides easy integration and management of collections and records, enabling developers to perform fast and flexible vector similarity searches.

 ## What is a Vector Database?